evanTheTerribleWarrior/doom-redis/README.md

 3.  **Run the project via single script**

-Currently you need to do the following minimum configuration to define the Player Name and WAD in the `start.sh` script.
+Currently you need to do the following minimum configuration to define the Player Name and WAD in the `build/start.sh` script.
 Replace with your own values as needed

 ```
 # Configuration